 Backing up your files ensures:

 Skipping this step is like jumping out of a plane without checking your parachute.
+Even if you are confident, mistakes happen—which is why knowing how to backup data before factory reset laptop is the most important skill for any PC user.

 The whole process covers 6 parts.